-Landlords must give tenants 5 days’ notice before the eviction process can proceed in court.
-In that time, tenants may have the option to fix (or “cure”) the problem.
+Landlords must give tenants a 5 days notice period before the Louisiana eviction process can begin in court.
+During that time, tenants may have the option to fix (or “cure”) the problem.

 If you wish to send a letter simply reminding your tenant that rent is late (without threat of eviction), use a late rent notice.

-Eviction Laws & Requirements
+Eviction Laws and Requirements

-- Notice of Non-Compliance: 5 days Title XI CCP 4701
+- Notice of Non-Compliance: Five days.
+Louisiana CCP 4701

-What is the Eviction Process in North Carolina?
+What is the Eviction Process in Louisiana?

-Step 1: Serve a Louisiana Eviction Notice
+Step 1 – Serve Louisiana Eviction Notice (Notice to Vacate)

-If the tenant doesn’t vacate the property by the date identified in the eviction notice, you can file an eviction lawsuit at the proper Louisiana court.
-The court that you must file the eviction is determined by where the property is located.
+Suppose the tenant doesn’t vacate the rental premises by the date identified in the eviction notice.
+In that case, you can file a petition for eviction at the proper Louisiana court to start eviction proceedings.

-Step 4: Receive Judgment for Eviction
+Step 4 – Receive Judgment of Eviction

-Step 5: Obtain a Warrant for Possession
+Step 5: Obtain Writ of Possession or Warrant for Possession

 Related Louisiana Court Forms